Heat–Knicks rivalry: 1997 Eastern Conference semifinals

 In only Riley's second season as Miami's head coach, the Heat dethroned New York as Atlantic Division champions.
 This set up one of the most dramatic playoff series in NBA history, when these teams met in the Eastern Conference Semifinals.
 The matchup was set up when the Knicks swept the Charlotte Hornets and the Heat needing the full five games to dispose of their in-state rivals the Orlando Magic in the opening round.
-Game 1, which the Knicks won 88–79, was iced by Ewing's dunk on Mourning.
-Jamal Mashburn's 3 put Game 2 out of reach and tied the series at 1 with an 88–84 victory.
-In Game 3 in New York, Ewing went out and blocked a potential game-tying 3 from Tim Hardaway, then secured the loose ball.
+Game 1, which the Knicks won 88–79, was iced by Patrick Ewing's dunk on Alonzo Mourning.
+A Jamal Mashburn 3 point shot put Game 2 out of reach and tied the series at 1 with an 88–84 victory.
+In Game 3 in New York, Ewing blocked a potential game-tying 3 point shot from Tim Hardaway, then secured the loose ball.
 The Knicks won 77–73.
-New York won Game 4 89–76, dominating Miami the entire way to gain a 3–1 series lead.
+New York won Game 4 89–76, dominating Miami to gain a 3–1 series lead.

-Miami won Game 5 96–81, which was highlighted by a brawl that started when P.J.
+Miami won Game 5 96–81, in which a brawl that started when P.J.
 Brown objected to Charlie Ward's attempt to gain position for a rebound.
-Brown flipped Ward over his head and body-slammed him, and a melee ensued.
-The Knicks and their fans speculated that Riley told Brown to start a brawl in the hopes that Knicks players would get suspended, since the series was unwinnable against a full-strength Knicks team that many considered prime to dethrone Chicago.
-This is up for debate, since many observers questioned why Ward dived toward Brown's legs with the game out of reach in the first place (Also worth noting is the fact that Brown's much taller than Ward).
+Brown flipped Ward over and threw him to the ground, and a melee ensued.
+The Knicks and their fans speculated that Riley told Brown to start a brawl hoping that Knicks players would get suspended, thinking the series was easier to win against a full-strength Knicks team that many considered superb.
+Alternatively, other observers questioned why Ward dived toward Brown's legs with the game out of reach.
+Worth noting is that Brown is much taller than Ward.
 During the brawl, Patrick Ewing, Allan Houston, Larry Johnson and John Starks left the bench; the league punished them for this by handing out 1-game suspensions spread out over the series' final 2 games.
 Ewing, Houston and Ward were suspended for Game 6; Johnson and Starks were suspended for Game 7.
 Shorthanded by the suspensions, the Knicks lost Games 6 and 7 95–90 and 101–90 respectively.
-The Heat advanced to face the Bulls in the Eastern Conference Finals, which they lost in 5.
+The Heat advanced, and lost to the Bulls in the Eastern Conference Finals in 5 games.